— By Domani Spero

-The official referred to in the EEO complaint is a Career Member of the Senior Foreign Service, Class of Counselor.
+According to his official bio, the official referred to in the EEO complaint is a career member of the Senior Foreign Service, Class of Counselor.
 He joined the Foreign Service in 1992 after serving as an Assistant State Attorney for the 15th Judicial Circuit in Florida.

 The CLO’s supervisor is normally the management officer/counselor at post.
 At one point in 2011, Ms. Caplis named in the report was also the acting Consul General in Naples.
 Another officer mentioned in this report Frank J. Ledahowsky, is the management counselor at the US Embassy in Rome.
 Mr. Ledahowsky arrived in Rome in August 2008 according to the OIG report on US Mission Italy.
 The inspection report is dated 2010 and included an inspection conducted on USCG Naples between February 23 and March 2, 2010 prior to the tenure of Mr. Moore.

 The US Mission in Italy (including the constituent posts in Florence, Milan and Naples) is under the authority of Ambassador David Thorne who has been the United States Ambassador to Italy and Ambassador to San Marino since 2009.
 He is also the twin brother of Julia Thorne, Secretary Kerry’s first wife.
 Douglas C. Hengel is Deputy Chief of Mission for the U.S. Embassy in Rome, a position he assumed in November 2010.
 The DCM is typically the supervisor and rating officer of the principal officers of constituent posts.

 Since this is an Office of Civil Rights case, it is doubtful that we’ll ever get to read the affidavits apparently executed by seven former Italian consulate employees used in support of this complaint.
 Should be interesting to see how this ends.
 The OCR investigation into this allegation is reportedly nearing its conclusion.